privong/papers-in-markdown/aastex62/demo.md

 # Summary

 I have provided a brief demonstration for a method of writing research articles in Markdown and converting them to an \aastex-compatible format for submission to AAS Journals.
-This method is easily extended to other research journals.
+The accompanying template and source code release also includes templates for MNRAS and A&A.
-The advantage of this approach is improved ease of reading the source material and added flexibility for output formats.
+The advantage of this approach is improved readability of the source files and added flexibility in output formats.
+The latter makes it easier for authors to share HTML and/or EPUB versions of manuscripts, potentially improving uptake.
-The template and demonstration text are made publicly available for use and enhancement by the community: <https://github.com/privong/papers-in-markdown>.
+I have made the templates and demonstration text publicly available for use and enhancement by the community: <https://github.com/privong/papers-in-markdown>.

 {{acknowledgments}}